dgaydukov/cert-aws/sa/files/sa.md

 ###### Aurora
 Aurora - mysql/postgres compatible (most app that works with mysql/postgres would switch with no problem to aurora) aws database solution.
+It's serverless - cause you can set-up min & max capacity and aurora would scale up/down based on load.
+You can also set up pause if aurora idle for specified time (like turn off if it's idle for more than 5 min).
+It's ideal for saving money in dev env, but don't use it in prod, cause wake up can be up to 30 sec.
 Yet some features of mysql/postgres are not supported in aurora (like MyISAM storage engine).
 It runs 5x faster than mysql and 3x faster than postgres.
 And cost 1/10 of similar solution.
 It replicates 6  copy of itself in at least 3 AZ (2 copies in each az) - so it's highly available.
 Backups and failover are done automatically.
 Self-healing storage - blocks are constantly checked and restored.
 Aurora serverlsess - cheap version of aurora, pay only for what you use (aurora start up/down, scale up/down automatically base on your load).
 You have 2 options to migrate to aurora
 * use `mysqldump/pg_dump`, export data from mysql/postgres, and import it into aurora